Approved 15 December 2017

 ARTICLE VI: MEETINGS

-1. To promote the object of the Society, a SARMAC meeting will ordinarily be held at least once every two years.
+1. To promote the objective of the Society, a SARMAC meeting will ordinarily be held at least once every two years.

-5. Individuals besides regular members may also present papers subject to availability of time on the program, as determined by the conference organizers.
-All papers must be authored, co-authored, or sponsored by a regular member of SARMAC.
+4. Persons who are not regular members may also present papers subject to availability of time on the program, as determined by the conference organizers.
+Submissions from regular members take priority.

 ARTICLE VII: PUBLICATIONS